winterthediplomat/Celty/README.rst

   - Miyuki

 Be sure that aria2c is compiled with torrent and xml-rcp support.
+Ruby is needed for running Miyuki.